A message from Marching Hundred Director Dr. Eric Smedley:

 When is Band Camp?
 Do I have to audition to join the Marching Hundred?

-- Percussion auditions begin Saturday, August 15 and end Sunday afternoon – learn more HERE.
+- Percussion auditions begin Monday, August 17 – learn more HERE.
 Those who audition successfully attend the remainder of Band Camp.
 The drumline is the most competitive section of the Hundred.
 Members usually come from strong high school and drum corps programs.

 Can I stay in my dorm during Band Camp?
 Students living in the dorm can sign up to move into your room early.
 You are responsible for your dorm room payment and meals until RPS contracts start.